-So here’s the basic idea: Random acts of kindness every day for the Twelve Days of Christmas.
+You are hereby invited to participate in the easiest capture-the-real-Spirit-of-Christmas activity that you can do by yourself or with your family: Random acts of kindness every day for the Twelve Days of Christmas.
 It can be anything.
 (Hence, “random.”)

 Here are a few ideas I threw around in my head: mailing a Christmas package to someone, paying for the next person’s order in the drive-thru window or swiping my card to pay for a particular someone’s purchase behind me in the checkout line at the grocery store, write a letter or make a phone call to someone who might need it, show up at another tired mom’s house and help her fold laundry or wrap presents, drop off goodies at the house of a grumpy or lonely neighbor, . . .
 You get the idea.
 No need to spend– just look for an opportunity for kindness and jump on it, whether for a loved one or a stranger.

-So I’m going to start Tuesday, on December 13th and spread some Christmas kindness every day through Christmas Eve.
+So join me, starting on Thursday, December 13th and spread some Christmas kindness every day through Christmas Eve.
 And I’ll involve my children as much as possible– coming up with ideas, or making something together, or delivering or whatever– so that we can feel the spirit of it as a family.
-Anybody want to join me in the challenge?
+Who’s in?

 Here’s a button if you want one.
 You can blog about it and invite others, or put it on your sidebar as a reminder, or do whatever works for you.